-There was the panic of not knowing where they were or what they were going to do or how they were going to get back; that panic was familiar to Doil by now, and he was doing an adequate job of ignoring it.
+There was the panic of not knowing where they were or what they were going to do or how they were going to get back; that panic was familiar to Doil by now, and he was doing an adequate job of ignoring it, or at least letting other panics take precedence.
 The panic he was now feeling was the panic of imminent suffocation; no matter how he breathed, he could not seem to get enough air.
 He didn’t know if this was claustrophobia, or some form of panic attack, or if there really wasn’t enough air in the snow-cave, but he needed to get out, had to get out into the open air, no matter how cold and unpleasant it might be.
 Kiluron’s continued slumber had taken on a more ominous cast, his face seeming pale and grey when Doil bent down to force his burning fingers around Kiluron’s sword hilt.
 His first thrust skittered across the ice ineffectually, but the second crunched, and Doil, having put all his weight behind the sword, tumbled through the snow wall and out into the cold, late morning air.

 The difference between the inside and outside temperature was striking, going in an instant from that of a balmy, chilly, spring day, to the absolute frigid depths of winter, and there was no going back; the bubble of warmth in their snow cave had evaporated as soon as Doil had burst free of its borders.
 The change had proven finally enough to awaken Kiluron, whom Doil turned and saw sitting up, rubbing his head, and glaring in Doil’s direction.